 More to come...

-This guide is intended as a starting point for instructors to consider the ways in which they can intentionally build equity and inclusion in their virtual courses in spring 2020.
+This guide is intended as a starting point for instructors to consider the ways in which they can intentionally build equity and inclusion in their virtual courses.
 The strategies presented here are not an exhaustive list but are intended to provide instructors with easy to implement, concrete suggestions for making equity and inclusion a priority in their courses, rather than an afterthought.